FedeIII/hidden-agenda/README.md

 * Port to electron

 ## Known Bugs
+* Snipers turning don't update the `throughSniperLineOf` prop of pieces already in the board
+* Snipers killing don't undo the consecuences
 * ~~Snipe broken~~
 * Snipers should be able to deploy facing enemy pieces
 * Spies reset their movement when clicked on after first movement
-* Spies shouldn't be able to kill on their first move (or second move if buffed)
+* ~~Spies shouldn't be able to kill on their first move (or second move if buffed)~~
 * ~~Can't direct pieces outwards on the table border~~
 * ~~Agent slide on CEO buff~~
 * ~~Sniper sight doesn't get blocked by other pieces~~